Battle of the Soyang River: Reinforcing and realigning X Corps

-In search of reserves to back up his hard-pressed central forces, Ruffner at mid-morning had asked General Almond's permission to pull the two patrol base battalions of the 9th Infantry out of the left sector, which was obviously outside the zone of the PVA's main attack.
+In search of reserves to back up his hard-pressed central forces, Ruffner at mid-morning had asked Almond's permission to pull the two patrol base battalions of the 9th Infantry out of the left sector, which was obviously outside the zone of the PVA's main attack.
 Almond instructed him to plan the move but deferred a final decision until he could determine how the removal of the two battalions would affect the dispositions of the 1st Marine Division.
-Almond raised the matter with General Van Fleet during the afternoon while apprising the Army commander of the Corps' situation and requesting reinforcement.
-Given the course of PVA attacks and the enemy units so far identified, Almond believed that Peng Dehuai was attempting to turn the right flank of X Corps with the 27th Army, would wait until the 27th seriously threatened the flank, then would make his main effort down the Chuncheon-Hongch'on axis with the III Army Group.
+Almond raised the matter with Van Fleet during the afternoon while apprising him of the Corps' situation and requesting reinforcement.
+Given the course of PVA attacks and the enemy units so far identified, Almond believed that Peng was attempting to turn the right flank of X Corps with the 27th Army, would wait until the 27th seriously threatened the flank, then would make his main effort down the Chuncheon-Hongch'on axis with the III Army Group.
 Prisoners taken during a local but stiff four-hour nighttime attack on a battalion of the US 7th Marine Regiment occupying a forward blocking position on Route 29 had identified the 180th Division of the 60th Army, indicating that the full III Army Group was in position for an attack such as Almond anticipated.
-Almond doubted that X Corps could hold against a PVA move of this design unless the Corps' hard-hit center and tattered right were strengthened.
+Almond doubted that X Corps could hold against this PVA move unless the Corps' hard-hit center and tattered right were strengthened.
 In immediate reinforcement he asked for a regimental combat team to help stabilize his right flank and for one heavy and two medium artillery battalions to increase long range fire on enemy concentration areas.

-To enable the 2nd Division to place more of its strength in the threatened areas, General Van Fleet moved the IX Corps-X Corps boundary 4 mi east.
+To enable the 2nd Division to place more of its strength in the threatened areas, Van Fleet moved the IX Corps-X Corps boundary 4 mi east.
 In the resulting shift of units, the 7th Division on the IX Corps' right was to take over part of the 1st Marine Division's sector, and Marines were to relieve the 9th and 38th Regiments, freeing them for employment farther east.
 Van Fleet also ordered ROK III and I Corps back to Line Waco, which he had delineated in his withdrawal plan of 28 April, some 12 mi to 18 mi south of the No Name Line.
-Allowing ROK III Corps no option, he ordered General Yu to eliminate the enemy roadblock at Sangam-ni so that all vehicles and weapons could be evacuated.
-On X Corps' right, General Almond was to organize positions angling southeast to a juncture with ROK III Corps on Line Waco above the village of Habaejae (37.749°N 128.307°E).
+Allowing ROK III Corps no option, he ordered Yu to eliminate the enemy roadblock at Sangam-ni so that all vehicles and weapons could be evacuated.
+On X Corps' right, Almond was to organize positions angling southeast to a juncture with ROK III Corps on Line Waco above the village of Habaejae (37.749°N 128.307°E).